ghamzak/SKIP/README.md

    **P.S.** Please download the files in CSV format if you want to process the raw data using `preprocess.py`.

-   **P.P.S.** If you choose to pre-process your own data, your dataset will get different orders of location candidates (compared to my copy in `data/`) due to the randomness of python set.
+   **P.P.S.** If you choose to preprocess your own data, your dataset will get different orders of location candidates (compared to my copy in `data/`) due to the randomness of python set.
 This will lead to slightly different model performance due to the existence of dropout.

-   Time for running the pre-process script may vary according to your CPU performance.
-It takes me about 50 minutes on a Intel Xeon 3.7GHz CPU.

-3. Train a KOALA model:
+3. Train a SKIP model:

    ```bash
    python train.py -mode train -ckpt_dir ckpt -train_set data/train.json -dev_set data/dev.json\